RetroDECK/ES-DE/THEMES-DEV.md

 * `path` - type: PATH
     - Path to the image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
 * `default` - type: PATH
     - Path to a default image file.
-The default image will be displayed when the selected game does not have an image of the type defined by the `metadata` property.
+The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property.
 It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `tile` - type: BOOLEAN
     - If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
-* `metadata` - type: STRING
+* `imageType` - type: STRING
     - This displays a game image of a certain media type.
 If no image of the requested type is found, the space will be left blank unless the `default` property has been set.
-If the metadata type is set to an invalid value, no image will be displayed regardless of whether the `default` property has been defined or not.
+If the imageType property is set to an invalid value, no image will be displayed even if a `default` property has been defined.
     - Possible values:
-    - `md_image` - This will look for a miximage, but if that is not found screenshot is tried next, then title screen and finally box front cover.
+    - `image` - This will look for a `miximage`, and if that is not found `screenshot` is tried next, then `titlescreen` and finally `cover`
-    - `md_miximage` - This will look for a miximage.
+    - `miximage` - This will look for a miximage.
-    - `md_marquee` - This will look for a marquee image.
+    - `marquee` - This will look for a marquee (wheel) image.
-    - `md_screenshot` - This will look for a screenshot image.
+    - `screenshot` - This will look for a screenshot image.
-    - `md_titlescreen` - This will look for a title screen image.
+    - `titlescreen` - This will look for a title screen image.
-    - `md_cover` - This will look for a box front cover image.
+    - `cover` - This will look for a box front cover image.
-    - `md_backcover` - This will look for a box back cover image.
+    - `backcover` - This will look for a box back cover image.
-    - `md_3dbox` - This will look for a 3D box image.
+    - `3dbox` - This will look for a 3D box image.
-    - `md_fanart` - This will look for a fan art image.
+    - `fanart` - This will look for a fan art image.
+* `interpolation` - type: STRING
+    - Interpolation method to use when scaling raster images.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+This property has no effect on scalable vector graphics (SVG) images.
+    - Valid values are `nearest` or `linear`
+    - Default is `nearest`
 * `color` - type: COLOR
     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `colorEnd` - type: COLOR